mmikowski/jquery.event.ue/README.md

 $( '#msg' ).unbind( '.mytap' );
 ```
+## Use libraries, not frameworks
+This is a library that strives to be best-in-class.
+If you are considering using an SPA framework, please read [Do you
+really want an SPA framework?][0] first.

 ## Release Notes
 ### Copyright (c) 2013-2016
-2013-2016 Michael S. Mikowski (mike[dot]mikowski[at]gmail[dotcom])
+Michael S. Mikowski (mike[dot]mikowski[at]gmail[dotcom])

 ### License
 Dual licensed under the MIT or GPL Version 2
 http://jquery.org/license

-### Version  1.2.0-3
+### Version  1.2.0-4
-Changed default option key "ignore_class" to "ignore_select"
+- Changed default option key "ignore\_class" to "ignore\_select".
-  and it now defaults to "" instead of ":input"
+- The value is now "" instead of ":input"
+- Updated README and published to npm (1.2.4)

 ### Version 1.1.9
-Updated tests to handle zooming correctly.
+Updated `ue-test.html` to handle zooming correctly.

 ### Version  1.1.8
 Stopped preventDefault() from firing on events not controlled by the plugin.